magdesign/PocketVJ-CP-v3/README.md

-This is not compatible with PocketVJ 2.0
+This is not compatible with PocketVJ 2.0 only with PocketVJ 3.0/3.1
-# PocketVJ Control Panel 1.03
+# PocketVJ Control Panel 1.05

 http://www.pocketvj.com